zhullyb/monyhar/monyhar/docs/vscode.md

     You need to install it manually.
 *   ***vscode-clangd*** -
     If you do not plan to use VSCode for debugging, vscode-clangd is a great alternative to C/C++ IntelliSense.
-It knows about how to compile Chromium, enabling it to provide smarter autocomplete than C/C++ IntelliSense as well as allowing you to jump from functions to their definitions.
+It knows about how to compile Monyhar, enabling it to provide smarter autocomplete than C/C++ IntelliSense as well as allowing you to jump from functions to their definitions.
 See [clangd.md](clangd.md) for setup instructions.